ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-05-27-magento-open-source-ecosystem.md

 ax.set(title='Number of magento2 repos created per month', ylabel='Number of repos')
 {% endhighlight %}
 </div>
+<p> We can see that the number of magento2 repos created was the highest in the middle of 2016.</p>
 <img style="width:100%" src="../assets/ipynb/magento/magento-github-stats_5_1.png" />
+<p>For magento1, although decreasing hard since begining of 2016, there are still new modules being created, almost on par with magento2.</p>

 <div class="show-the-codes"><p>Show the code</p></div>
 <div class="wrap-the-codes">